-- Can make immutable and mutable pairs in Java, but have type headaches: - One approach: make different class for every pair of component types; - Another approach: make one Pair class that holds two Objects, but then have to (1) wrap/unwrap small values like integers and characters and (2) cast components upon extraction. - Can use C structs (records), but - need different struct type for every pair of component types; - we'll see that semantics is somewhat surprising.
+- Can make immutable and mutable pairs in Java, but have type headaches: - Approach 1: make different class for every pair of component types.
+Yuck! - Approach 2: make one Pair class that holds two Objects, but then have to (1) wrap/unwrap small values like integers and characters and (2) cast components upon extraction.
+Yuck! - Approach 3: Java 1.5 supports generic classes that are parameterized by type.
+Can define a class Pair that pairs objects of type S with those of type T and can instantiate these with any object types.
+Wrapping and casting is still necessary, but is handled automatically by Java in most cases. - Can use C structs (records), but - need different struct type for every pair of component types; - we'll see that semantics is somewhat surprising.